Leaderboard

 The election

-Here's a book everyone should read: https://www.properroleofgovernment.com3 points -
+Here's a book everyone should read: https://www.properroleofgovernment.com

 The election

 I like this (even if it might be an broad over-generalization) The problem isn't the Love or what we (America) might become...
 Its the "if properly managed" bit....
 The Democrats management style is largely compulsory.. more laws more regulations more restriction on freedom.
 That style simply can not, will not work.
-We see this on personal levels, we see this on the national level, we see this in our scriptures on how the Lord tells us things should be ran And don't get me wrong...Republicans also have their compulsory areas... and they largely fail as well.3 points -
+We see this on personal levels, we see this on the national level, we see this in our scriptures on how the Lord tells us things should be ran And don't get me wrong...Republicans also have their compulsory areas... and they largely fail as well.

-Whelp, I've had this stuff travelling through my veins since August.
+3. Whelp, I've had this stuff travelling through my veins since August.
 It's starting to make international top news now.
 NPR - Moderna's COVID-19 Vaccine Shines In Clinical Trial Bloomberg - EU Could Approve BioNTech, Moderna Vaccines in December NYT - Moderna’s Covid Vaccine: What You Need to Know On my own volition, I went to my local clinic-in-a-grocery-store, and took the 15-minute finger-prick antibody test.
 I tested positive, meaning, I carry the antibodies that show up when a human's immune system has fought off COVID.
 Exciting stuff.
-I expect the vaccine to be the thing that digs the human race out of the whole shebang.3 points -
+I expect the vaccine to be the thing that digs the human race out of the whole shebang.

 The election